 After visiting St. Augustine’s attractions, you may be ready for a walk on the beach, and the Anastasia State Park has one of the best.
 Also known as south beach to the locals, the miles of gorgeous, wide-open beaches are accessed by long, wooden walkways across towering sand dunes.
 It’s a perfect and picturesque place to take in a view of the vast blue Atlantic while you breathe in the fresh salt air.

-Additionally, near the park entrance, is the Old Spanish coquina quarry site where the rock was mined to create the Castillo de San Marcos and other buildings.
+Additionally, near the park entrance, there is the Old Spanish coquina quarry site.
+Here, rock was mined to create the Castillo de San Marcos and other buildings.

 140-year-old St. Augustine Lighthouse

 There is overall something about lighthouses that delights us with their towering shapes, their history, and the unique stories of dedicated light keepers trudging up steep, winding steps to keep the light burning to protect and warn ships.
 And particularly the St. Augustine Lighthouse with its huge lens atop a tower of spiraling black and white stripes enhances our continuing love affair with these maritime treasures.

 Enjoy the vistas of the area from the St. Augustine Lighthouse

 When the first Spanish settlers arrived in St. Augustine, a wooden sentry watchtower was built on the Matanzas Inlet to serve as a lookout for hostile ships.
 This lookout became the first tower on U.S. soil to aid navigators, which also became a predecessor for lighthouses we know today.
 Centuries later, during the 1700s a new coquina tower was built at the same location, later becoming the first official St. Augustine Lighthouse.
 But after more than a century of service, it collapsed into the sea.
 Construction began on a new tower in 1871, which is the current St. Augustine lighthouse still standing after 140 years.